-- A. The following policies are submitted as a second reading approved. - 1.
+- A. The following policies are submitted as a second reading for approval at next week's meeting: - 1.
 Policy #118 PROGRAMS: Independent Study (Attachment A4) - 2.
 Policy #119 PROGRAMS: Current Events (Attachment A5) - 3.
 Policy #140 PROGRAMS: Charter Schools (Attachment A6) - 4.
 Policy #207 PUPILS: Confidential Communications of Students with Certain Certificated Employees (Attachment A7) - 5.
 Policy #209.2 PUPILS: Diabetes Management (Attachment A8) - 6.
 Policy #218.2 PUPILS: Terroristic Threats (Attachment A9) - 7.
 Policy #609 FINANCES: Investment of District Funds (Attachment A10) - 8.
 Policy #622 FINANCES: GASB Statement 34 (Attachment A11) - 9.
 Policy #716 PROPERTY: Integrated Pest Management (Attachment A12) - 10.
 Policy #802 OPERATIONS: School Organization (Attachment A13) - 11.
 Policy #811 OPERATIONS: Bonding (Attachment A14) - 12.
 Policy #812 OPERATIONS: Property Insurance (Attachment A15) - 13.
-Policy #813 OPERATIONS: Other Insurance (Attachment A16) - B. The Spring-Ford Board of School Directors acknowledges receipt of the updated listing of school bus drivers for the 2021-2022 school year effective August 2021 as presented. - C. The Spring-Ford Board of School Directors acknowledges receipt and gives approval for the Spring-Ford Area School District's transportation routes for the 2021-2022 school year as presented. - D. The Board approved the Spring-Ford Area High School Baseball Team to accept the invitation to participate in the KSA (Kaylee Scholarship Association) Baseball Tournament, March 17, 2022, to March 21, 2022, in Orlando, Florida.
+Policy #813 OPERATIONS: Other Insurance (Attachment A16) - B-F, No questions, or comments from the Board. - B. The Spring-Ford Board of School Directors acknowledges receipt of the updated listing of school bus drivers for the 2021-2022 school year effective August 2021 as presented. - C. The Spring-Ford Board of School Directors acknowledges receipt and gives approval for the Spring-Ford Area School District's transportation routes for the 2021-2022 school year as presented. - D. Administration recommends approval for the Spring-Ford Area High School Baseball Team to accept the invitation to participate in the KSA (Kaylee Scholarship Association) Baseball Tournament, March 17, 2022, to March 21, 2022 in Orlando, Florida.
 The cost per student-athlete will be approximately \$1,300.00 plus transportation.
 The High School Baseball Program and staff will conduct fundraising events to help defray the costs.
 Student-athletes will miss three school days and will be responsible for all missed work.
-The total cost to the district will be \$1,152.00 for 3 days of substitute coverage for the 2 coaches. - E. The Board approved the Spring-Ford Area High School Girls' Basketball Team to accept the invitation to participate in the KSA (Kaylee Scholarship Association) Events Holiday Classic Tournament, December 26, 2021 to December 31, 2021 in Orlando, Florida.
+The total cost to the district will be \$1,152.00 for 3 days of substitute coverage for the 2 coaches. - E. Administration recommends approval for the Spring-Ford Area High School Girls' Basket-ball Team to accept the invitation to participate in the KSA (Kaylee Scholarship Association) Events Holiday Classic Tournament, December 26, 2021 to December 31, 2021 in Orlando, Florida.
 The cost per student-athlete will be approximately \$1,900.00 including transportation.
 The High School Girls' Basketball Program and staff will conduct fundraising events to help defray the costs.
 Student-athletes will not miss any school days and no substitutes will be needed for the coaching staff.
 There will be no cost to the district. - F. Board approval is needed for the appointment of Laurie J. Bickert, Executive Secretary, to the Office of Board Secretary of the Spring Ford Area School District Board of Directors for a term effective August 23, 2021, through June 30, 2025.

-XII.
+XI.
 BOARD COMMENT